Military Order of Christ: History

 However, it was only during the reign of King John III of Portugal that the masterships of the military orders were granted in perpetuum to the Portuguese Crown by Pope Julius III.
 The bull Praeclara Clarissimi, dated November 30, 1551, made the administration of the orders hereditary, marking a separation from the Holy See that would be confirmed by future developments.
 It is common to find portraits of Portuguese kings wearing the insignia of the order of Christ, attesting to the order's significance throughout the centuries.
 With the reform by Maria I of Portugal, enacted by the royal charter of June 19, 1789, monarchs began to wear the Sash of the Three Orders.

-As for the order of Christ, the law made it clear that it's members continued to take precedence over those of the orders of Avis and of Saint James of the Sword.
+As for the order of Christ, the law made it clear that its members continued to take precedence over those of the orders of Avis and of Saint James of the Sword.
 There was also a clear concern in stating that this should not lead to the conclusion or claim that the grand crosses of Saint James were inferior to those of Christ.

-The royal charter also defined the purposes to which the order of Christ would be associated in the future: “The highest political, military, and civil posts and offices, if merited by service, shall be adorned with the habit of the order of Christ”.
+The royal charter also defined the purposes to which the order of Christ would be associated in the future: "The highest political, military, and civil posts and offices, if merited by service, shall be adorned with the habit of the order of Christ."

 The undeniable prestige of the order—as successor to the Order of the Temple and a driving force behind the discoveries—thus continued in its role as an honorary order, bestowing honors upon those holding the highest offices in the country.

-Abolished by the decree of October 15, 1910, along with the “ancient noble orders,” it was reinstated by the decree of December 1, 1918, then intended “to reward outstanding services rendered by nationals or foreigners to the country or to humanity, both military and civilian.”
+Abolished by the decree of October 15, 1910, along with the "ancient noble orders", it was reinstated by the decree of December 1, 1918, then intended "to reward outstanding services rendered by nationals or foreigners to the country or to humanity, both military and civilian."
 In the 1962 and 1986 legislation, the Military Order of Christ remained associated with sovereign functions, especially in diplomacy, the judiciary, and public administration.
-Finally, in the 2011 legislation, the wording returned to the broader reference to the “exercise of sovereign functions.”
+Finally, in the 2011 legislation, the wording returned to the broader reference to the "exercise of sovereign functions".

-In this context, throughout the 20th century, recipients of the Military Order of Christ included those holding the country’s highest offices, such as former presidents of the Assembly of the Republic, former prime ministers and ministers, and former military chiefs.
+In this context, throughout the 20th century, recipients of the Military Order of Christ included those holding the country's highest offices, such as former presidents of the Assembly of the Republic, former prime ministers and ministers, and former military chiefs.

 During state visits, it is often awarded to the spouses of heads of state and occasionally to the heads of state themselves.
 This was the case with president Michelle Bachelet, honored by president Cavaco Silva in 2009.